-8-Day Alaska Course Itinerary
+8 Day Alaska Mountaineering Course Itinerary

-We’ll pack up camp and move it through several miles of glacier travel to our next camp.
+We’ll pack up camp and move through several miles of glacier terrain to our next camp.
 We’ll set up another good weather-resistant camp with focus on completing this camp faster and more efficiently than the first one.
 On this day, it all comes together as we’ll move through the mountains as a self-sufficient climbing team, soaking up the experience in the process.

 We’ll start with another glacier tour to observe and learn from different terrain features and to look for ice climbing sites.
 We’ll learn and practice basic ice climbing including flat-footing, front-pointing, no-tool, one-tool, and two-tool climbing.
 This will be combined with roped and belayed climbing and placing ice screws for protection and belay anchors.
 Back at camp, we’ll again prepare for a summit attempt tomorrow, including having students create the climbing plan for the day.

 We’ll carry out our second summit climb.
 In some ways, this is the most important day of the course.
 All of the practice from the previous six days will have prepared the team for this climb.
 Participating in a second climb so soon after learning the skills is the best way to reinforce these skills and build experience.
 We believe this is the quickest and most efficient way to creates self-sufficient climbers.
 Depending on weather and climbing conditions, the possibility of a third summit climb can be discussed after we arrive back in camp.

 If conditions are good, a third climb may be attempted.
 The day’s focus is on getting back across the glaciated terrain in a safe and timely way for our return trip to the glacier landing site and our afternoon flight back to Talkeetna.
 On the flight out from the Alaska Range, as the awesome mountain scenery passes by alongside the aircraft, thoughts often turn to how eventful the past eight days have been!